Federal Pell Grant

 Higher Education Opportunity Program (HEOP)

-Vaughn participates in the New York State Education Department's Higher Education Opportunity Program (HEOP).
+Vaughn participates in the New York State Education Department’s Higher Education Opportunity Program (HEOP).
+The HEOP program at Vaughn is jointly supported by the College and the New York State Education Department.
 This program has been designed for educationally and economically disadvantaged New York state residents who otherwise might not be able to attend college.
 HEOP provides several academic and financial support services to assist students.
 These services include the summer immersion program, tutorial services, counseling services and financial assistance.
-To find out more, email firstname.lastname@example.org or call him at 1.866.6VAUGHN, ext.
+To find out more, email HEOP@vaughn.edu or call him at 1.866.6VAUGHN, ext.
 160.